noborus/tbln/README.md

 * TBLN can contain multiple columns like CSV.
 * Database tables and import/export are possible.
 * It can include the signature with the hash value in the file.
+* Merge, sync and diff is possible
+    * TBLN file and TBLN file
+    * TBLN file and DB Table
+    * DB Table and DB Table

 Please refer to [TBLN](https://tbln.dev/) for the specification of TBLN.